Hibiscus × rosa-sinensis: Uses

+In culture

-Hibiscus rosa-sinensis is the national flower of Malaysia, called bunga raya in Malay.
+Hibiscus × rosa-sinensis is the national flower of Malaysia, called bunga raya in Malay.
 This can be translated in a number of ways, including "great flower" or "celebratory flower."
 Introduced into the Malay Peninsula in the 12th century, it was nominated as the national flower in the year 1958 by the Ministry of Agriculture amongst a few other flowers, namely ylang ylang, jasmine, lotus, rose, magnolia, and medlar.
-On July 28, 1960, it was declared by the government of Malaysia that Hibiscus rosa-sinensis would be the national flower.
+On 28 July 1960, it was declared by the government of Malaysia that H. × rosa-sinensis would be the national flower.
 The red of the petals symbolizes the courage, life, and rapid growth of the Malaysian people, and the five petals represent the five Rukun Negara of Malaysia.
 The flower can be found imprinted on the notes and coins of the Malaysian ringgit.

-Hibiscus rosa-sinensis is an unofficial national flower in Haiti, where it has been used as a symbol for the promotion of tourism.
+Hibiscus × rosa-sinensis is an unofficial national flower in Haiti, where it has been used as a symbol for the promotion of tourism.
 The flower is also the symbol of the Fusion of Haitian Social Democrats political party.
 It is known in Haitian Creole language as choeblack or rose kayenn.

-The yellow variety of the hibiscus is the official flower of Hawaiʻi, where it is often hybridized and is worn ornamentally in the hair and in lei.
-In Hawaiian, hibiscus is called aloalo.

-Cultural references
+Red hibiscus flowers are also used for worship; in Hinduism, they are used for the worship of Devi, and in the Bengal area of eastern India, they are used to worship Kali.
+The hibiscus also has an important part in tantra.